notkarenyi/accessibility-demo/README.md

 ## Supporting Screenreaders

-This is probably the most important topic that we'll cover today&mdash;consideration of screen readers is almost impossible to spot visually.
-The following are often invisible to the average user, but can make or break the site experience for someone using a screen reader.
+This is probably the most important topic that we'll cover today&mdash;the following are often invisible to the average user, but can make or break the site experience for someone using a screen reader.

 ### Semantic HTML

 HTML has special tags for common structural elements on a website, from `button` to `article` to `footer`.
 These exist for a reason!
-Screenreaders rely on [semantic HTML](http://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure) tags to  navigate websites.
+Screenreaders rely on [semantic HTML](https://www.jungledisk.com/blog/2017/12/04/should-i-bother-with-semantic-html/) tags to  navigate websites.
 In fact, *screenreaders ignore CSS and JS*.

 This makes sense: CSS and JS are 99% visual anyway, and irrelevant to people with visual impairments.
 So, we have to consider what our sites would look like without the pretty packaging.

 How does semantic HTML work?
 After each section and before each heading, screenreaders pause to allow time to digest information.
 If the correct tags aren't used, screen readers will read out the whole page in one "breath", so to speak.
 Also, screenreaders turn headings into a sort of table of contents for previewing and skipping around the page.

+(Optional: download and [try out a screenreader](https://www.nvaccess.org/download/) for yourself.)

 ```html
 <!-- HTML file -->